joshlohx/joshlohx/README.md

 Hello, I'm Josh.
 Data enthusiast with expertise in data migration and ERP implementations and an aspiring data analyst.

 - Querying data using SQL.
-- Performing data analysis using SQL.
+- Performing data wrangling and modelling using SQL, Python and R.
-- Developing dashboards on PowerBI.
+- Developing dashboards and reports on PowerBI and Tableau.
-- Data wrangling and modelling using Python and Excel.

 ### 📚 Projects